Last updated: May 3, 2026

 Most important action: Avoiding one of these mistakes can matter more than finding a new program.

-- Assuming an ex-spouse must file first: a divorced spouse can still claim after 2 continuous years of divorce if the ex is 62 or older.
+- Assuming an ex-spouse must file first: A divorced spouse can sometimes claim after 2 continuous years of divorce if the ex is 62 or older.

-- Trusting old GPO or WEP articles: SSA says those reductions no longer apply to benefits payable for January 2024 and later.
+- Trusting old GPO or WEP articles: SSA says those reductions no longer apply to many benefits payable after December 2023, but older reductions may still appear in old letters or articles.

 - Starting over instead of appealing: If SSA sends a wrong written decision, the usual first move is reconsideration within 60 days, not a brand-new application.